onCodeDesign/Code-Design-Training/LessonsSamples/LessonsSamples/Lesson6/DI-Demo/_Exercises.md

 }
 ```

-Use the generic implementations we have to implement a new command for creating Reviews.
+Use the generic implementations we have to implement a new command for creating Reviews for already added Movies

+#### 11. Create Movies with Reviews

+Create a new command that allows the user to create a new movie, and after she enters the values for all its properties, the application asks her if she wants to add reviews for the Movie she is currently adding.

+If yes, then the reviews are added in the same session with the current movie that is being created.

+*Optional:* At the end the user may have the posibility to Save or discard the Movie she just entered

+You should use an implementation of the `IEntityRepository` (not the generic one) and the command should depend only on this interface not on the generic one (IEntityRepository<T>)